Updated May 13, 2022

 Medical Weight Loss

-In some cases, a physician will prescribe an exercise regimen and weight loss to improve certain health conditions.
+A physician will prescribe an exercise regimen and weight loss goal to improve certain health conditions in some cases.
 Body composition changes with proper nutrition and professionally prescribed weight training.
 By gaining lean body mass through building muscle and bone strength, the body can lose excess body fat through the consumption of energy.

 With medically prescribed weight loss, it's important to regularly share data and changes with one's physician.
 Using methods that track change accurately and effectively will help a physician provide guidance as health indicators improve.